 Master Your Dreams: The 7 Steps of Goal Setting for Success

-1. Identify what truly matters and the results you want to see
+2. Define the results you want to see

-3. Write your goals down
+3. Write these goals down

 5. Prioritize and schedule your tasks